Student Educational Records Policy

 Up to nine hours of advanced undergraduate credit from U.T.
 Arlington or another institution may be applied to a master's degree program if the hours have not been used to earn a previous degree and have the approval of the appropriate Graduate Studies Committee and the Dean of Graduate Studies.

-All work submitted for transfer credit must have been completed no more than five years before enrollment in a graduate program at the University of Texas at Arlington.
+All work submitted for transfer credit must have been completed no more than six years before completion of a graduate program at the University of Texas at Arlington.

 Transfer courses do not appear on a student's U.T.
 Arlington transcript and transfer course grades are not included in calculating a student's U.T.
 Arlington graduate grade-point average.